 The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
-The Company operates in Canada, Europe and the United States and sells throughout the world.
-The Company's revenues and costs are primarily in Canadian and US dollars, and Euros.
+The Company operates in Canada and the United States.
+The Company's costs are primarily in Canadian and U.S. dollars.
 The Company has not hedged its exposure to currency fluctuation.